-Start by undertaking a classic four question retrospective.
-Think about the last few weeks and answer:
+Start by getting them to undertake a classic four question retrospective.
+They should think about the last few weeks and answer:

 Reflection is a powerful, free tool.
-You don’t need technology or equipment to get started, yet it gives you the chance to boost motivation, increase trust and improve productivity.
-So give it a try!
+It doesn't require technology or equipment to get started, yet it gives you the chance to boost motivation, increase trust, and improve productivity.

 Ultimately, it is crucial for developing highly effective teams.

 Interested in learning how we can help your teams get more from their retrospectives?
 Have a read of this.